gamesbook/pyprototypr/docs/basic_concepts.md

 are referred to using the term *inch*).

 In almost all of the rest of the world, the Metric System is in use.
-In **pyprototypr** this means that distances will be measured in units of centimetres (abbreviated in **pyprototypr** as *cm*).
+In **pyprototypr** this means that distances will be measured in units of centimetres (referred to in **pyprototypr** as *cm*).
 Alternatively, you can choose to use millimetres (abbreviated in **pyprototypr** as *mm*).

-> For conversion purposes, 1 inch equals 25.4 centimetres or 25.4 millimetres.
+> For conversion purposes, 1 inch equals 2.54 centimetres or 25.4 millimetres.

 **pyprototypr** also allows units of *points*, which are the measurement units traditionally used in the printing industry.
 There are 72 points in 1 inch.
 Internal